search

 How much does a Dutch health insurance cost?

-The average basic Dutch health insurance premium in 2023 is about 135 euro per month.
+The average basic Dutch health insurance premium in 2024 is about 147 euro per month, however there are several options that are aviable for less than that.

 Premiums are paid directly by each person to the chosen health insurance company.
 The amount depends on the chosen healthcare policy, deductible excess and selected supplemental coverages (if applicable).